unimarkup/specification/Frontend/AtomicBlocks.md

     Paragraph for this sub bullet list

-+ Bullet list with different symbol
++ Bullet list entry with different symbol
   * Sub bullet list with different symbol

 * Bullet list with id